-In June 2019, ATSC established a process for updating the current version of the full suite of ATSC 3.0 documentation (i.e., Standards, Recommended Practices and other associated, published documents) no more frequently than on an annual basis.
-The mechanism for setting forth this suite of documentation was via the latest revision of the A/300 (ATSC 3.0 System) standard (this document).
-The process also called for a table summarizing the contents of all previous versions of A/300 to be included in the document (see Table A.1.1).
-This process also acknowledges that ATSC 3.0 emissions and equipment conforming to different versions of A/300 might coexist at any given time, and that the backward compatibility requirements of ATSC 3.0 evolution ensure interoperability in such scenarios.
+In June 2019, ATSC established a process (revised in December 2022) for updating the current version of the full suite of ATSC 3.0 documentation (i.e., Standards, Recommended Practices and other associated, published documents) no more frequently than on an annual basis.
+The mechanism for setting forth this suite of documentation is via the latest revision of the A/300 (ATSC 3.0 System) standard (this document).
+The process also calls for a table summarizing the contents of all previous versions of A/300 to be included in the document (see Table A.1.1).
+This process further acknowledges that ATSC 3.0 emissions and equipment conforming to different versions of A/300 might coexist at any given time, and that the backward compatibility requirements of ATSC 3.0 evolution ensure interoperability in such scenarios.